Cuadraboots22/curlyb00ts/README.md

 Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 What is the main advantage of automating configuration with Ansible?
-The main advantage of automating configuration with Ansible is that it has full access to our virtual network and connects with our new VM without using the command apt-get.
+The main advantage of automating configuration with Ansible is that it has full access to our virtual network and connects with our new VM without using the command `apt-get`.

 The playbook implements the following tasks:
 Install Docker.io and pip3